openattic/openattic/backend/taskqueue/README.rst

 This module is intended to track long running tasks in the background.

-Please read this mailing_ first, before continuing.
+Please read this `mailing <https://groups.google.com/forum/#!topic/openattic-users/1-MTS9B60rI>`_ first, before continuing.

-Tasks are functions which are scheduled from our django backend and are executed in our openATTIC-systemD daemon.
+Tasks are functions which are scheduled from our Django backend and are executed in our openATTIC-systemD daemon.

 Hello World